 Court agreements can only be used as part of a dissolution or a divorce proceedings.
 This type of agreement is largely the same as a private agreement, however, the major difference is that it is recorded and approved by the court as an order, which is legally binding.

-Our solicitors can help you negotiate the appropriate amount needed to support your child.
+Our family law solicitors can help you negotiate the appropriate amount needed to support your child.
 Additionally, they can support you to change the terms of an existing agreement and help you when maintenance is being withheld by your ex-partner.

 When a party pays child maintenance and the amount is decided by regulatory agencies, the amount will be based on your income.
 For instance: